China vlogger who ate great white shark under investigation

 In the video, since deleted, she is seen unwrapping a 2m-long fish and lying down next to it to show that it is taller than her.

-The shark is then sliced in half, marinated and barbecued, while the head is cooked in a spicy broth.
+The shark is then sliced in half, marinated and barbecued, while its head is cooked in a spicy broth.

 Great white sharks are listed as a vulnerable species by the International Union for Conservation of Nature - just one step before being classed as endangered.

-Populations of sharks - some of the oceans' most important apex predators - have been battered over the last few decades, the main culprits being finning and industrial longline fishing.
+Populations of sharks - some of the oceans' most important apex predators - have been battered over the last few decades, mainly because of finning and industrial longline fishing.

 In China, they are listed as protected.
-Illegal possession can lead to a five to 10-year prison term.
+Illegal possession can lead to a prison term of five to 10 years.

 "It is flabbergasting that an Internet celebrity can eat a protected animal in front of millions in broad daylight!" wrote one commentator in response to the story.